RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 |--------|---------------------------|
 | Content-Type | `application/json` |
 | Content-Length | Length (in bytes) of response message |

+## JSON requests and responses

+The Redis Enterprise Software REST API uses [JavaScript Object Notation (JSON)](http://www.json.org) for requests and responses.
+See the [RFC 4627 technical specifications](http://www.ietf.org/rfc/rfc4627.txt) for additional information about JSON.

+Some responses may have an empty body but indicate the response with standard [HTTP codes](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

+Both requests and responses may include zero or more objects.

+If the request is for a single entity, the response returns a single JSON object or none.
+If the request is for a list of entities, the response returns a JSON array with zero or more elements.

+If you omit certain JSON object fields from a request, they may be assigned default values, which often indicate that these fields are not in use.

 ## Response types and error codes